t1/deployer/docs/tutorial.md

 Easy: Just don't.
 The default `version` (i.e. the effective `version` for an deployable already deployed) is `CURRENT`, which resolves to the version currently installed.
 So while you can't use this for the initial deployment, you _can_ use it to update one deployable, while all others remain the same.
-Note that this doesn't work for bundles, as they are not actually deployed in the container, so there's not CURRENT version for them.
+Note that this does not work for bundles, as they are not actually deployed in the container, so there's not CURRENT version for them.

 The dollar-curlies syntax is used for variables and variable expressions.
 You can use variables for many things, but passing in versions is probably the most common use case.